• In order to improve your experience on our website, we use functionally necessary session cookies, but no advertising or social media cookies.

 FeMo is used exclusively as the source of molybdenum in cast iron.
 Superalloys, on the other hand, use only molybdenum pellets because of the alloys' requirement for high purity additions and vacuum melting.

 Molybdenum metal scrap generated by mill product manufacturers is also used for alloy additions.
-The balance between metal and other addition sources depends upon the relative economics and availability of the various sources of Mo units.
+The balance between molybdenum metal and other molybdenum sources depends upon the relative economics and availability of the various sources of molybdenum units.

-Tech oxide is the principal product for adding molybdenum to alloy and stainless steels.
-It typically contains 56 - 58% Mo and a maximum of 0.5% Cu, and is available in the following forms and packaging options:
+Technical molybdenum oxide is the principal product for adding molybdenum to carbon and stainless steels.
+It typically contains 56-58% Mo and a maximum of 0.5% Cu, and is available in the following forms and packaging options:

 Product standards include: